 Several users have requested the ability to enter the addresses of the speakers and coordinators, including phone numbers.
 I am reluctant to implement this due to my understanding of the legislation in the UK.
 I have provided 5 generic memo fields and their labels can be customized as required.
 I trust that this facility will be used as appropriate.
-For further information about data protection, click on this link:

 Also note that my source code of the program is not available for anyone.
 I am willing to consider updates if they are appropriate to put in.
 But please don’t ask for my source code in order that you, or someone can add names and address functionality.
 You must remember that I have created this program for my personal use and as such, must ensure the data protection act is not abused.
 As soon as my source code is given to someone else, careful measures I take to keep the content legal are potentially lost.

 Public Talks uses DLLs to send your speaker and talk data to the Microsoft Outlook or Google calendars.
 Thus there are a few requirements that must be met for this utility to operate:

 - The utility requires Microsoft .NET Framework 4.5.1 or higher to be installed on your computer.
 The installer would have tried to determine if this software was required and should have offered to download it from the Microsoft website.
 So if you encounter problems, then please check to see that you have Microsoft .NET Framework 2.0 or higher installed.